springload/react-accessible-headings/README.md

 Is this library necessary?
 Could you avoid this library and perhaps make component `props` that set the heading level, or use `children` to set the heading?
 Sure, that works, but (arguably) that manual approach becomes a maintenance problem across a larger app.
 Across a whole app this alternative approach is easier to refactor and 'indent' heading levels arbitrarily without having to synchronise the correct heading level numbers across components.

-This library is less than 1 kilobyte (minified and compressed).
+This library is 1 kilobyte (minified and compressed).

 ## Usage